 To search for driving records, you must do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the Brunswick County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Brunswick County courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal backgrounds and records, and your comments might help other people that are in the same situation.